2018 Challenges in Assistive Technology and Prosthetics

 Students will form in interdisciplinary groups of up to 4, and by the end of the 24 hour period will have a concrete solution, whether it be a rapid prototype, a solidworks 3D design, a new phone app…the options are endless.

-HealthHacks was recently featured in the news from the VCU School of Engineering.
+HealthHacks was recently featured in the news from the VCU College of Engineering.
 Check it out to learn a little more from the hosts and organizers of the event.

 Have an idea for a solution to a medical problem?
 Bring it.
 Assemble a team while at HealthHacks and devote the hackathon to finally developing the solution.
 Don't have an idea?
 Come and be challenged by problems pitched from patients, medical doctors, clinicians, and biomedical engineers.
 Note that by attending this event, you agree to the MLH Code of Conduct (.PDF).